 After several unsuccessful attempts to reopen the mines, the town did come to life again from 1910 on and off until 1926.
 After more than 115 years, travelers from all over the world still visit this gold mining town located on the historic Apache Trail.

-Tonto National Monument entry in Wikipedia:
+From the Tonto National Monument entry in Wikipedia:

 Tonto National Monument is a National Monument in the Superstition Mountains, in Gila County of central Arizona.
-The area lies on the northeastern edge of the Sonoran Desert ecoregion, an arid habitat with annual rainfall of about (400 mm here.
+The area lies on the northeastern edge of the Sonoran Desert ecoregion, an arid habitat with annual rainfall of about 400 mm (20").
 The Salt River runs through this area, providing a rare, year-round source of water.

-th, 14 th, and early 15 th centuries.
+Well-preserved cliff dwellings were occupied by the Salado culture during the 13th, 14th, and early 15th centuries.
 The people farmed in the Salt River Valley, and supplemented their diet by hunting and gathering native plants.
 The Salado were fine craftspeople, producing some of the most flamboyant polychrome pottery and intricately woven textiles to be found in the Southwest.

 There are two pueblos, the lower cliff dwelling and the upper cliff dwelling.

-This page contains 209 pictures with 2 species
+This page contains 210 pictures with 2 species

-Main page for Usa
+Main page for USA

-Page last updated on Tue May 14 19:16:58 2019 (Mountain Standard Time)
+Page last updated on Wed Jul 1 18:54:30 2020 (Mountain Standard Time)